Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach

-Note that our results and conclusions are based on exact Wald tests for the null hypothesis of no treatment effect.
-In many situations, one could be interested in hypotheses that use a different estimand of interest (e.g. a log-odds ratio or a relative risk) and while our approach still applies, results may be different when changing the Wald test definition.
-Future research is needed to extend the approach to more general settings, such as multiple trial phases~(e.g., seamless phase II/III designs), multiple outcomes, multiple arms, other hypotheses (e.g., non-inferiority tests), random enrollment of participants, and possibly other adaptive procedures for clinical trials such as covariate-adjusted response-adaptive procedures.
+Note that our results and conclusions are in large part based on exact Wald tests for the null hypothesis of no treatment effect.
+In many situations, one could be interested in hypotheses that use a different estimand of interest~\citep[e.g., a log-odds ratio or a relative risk, see, e.g.,][]{Pin2024} and while our approach still applies, results may be different when changing the Wald test definition.

+The assumption of participant-exchangeable outcomes can be viewed as quite a stringent one in certain settings.
+Indeed, many researchers mention time trends as a reason of not implementing RA designs.
+We note here that the likelihood-based and simulation-based tests performed on data collected by an RA procedure also have this assumption.
+We furthermore note that for binary outcomes,~\citet{villar2018} showed that the trend needs to be quite severe to induce substantial type~I~error inflation.
+Future research could consider how to loosen this restriction while retaining high power.

+Future research is needed to extend the approach to more general settings, such as multiple outcomes per participant, other hypotheses (e.g., non-inferiority tests), random enrollment of participants, alternative adaptive procedures for clinical trials such as covariate-adjusted response-adaptive procedures, and multi-arm seamless phase II/III trials.
+As the latter setting mainly involves an extension of the Markov chain considered in the current paper to include more arms, we expect that the main limitation to extend the methodology to multi-arm multi-phase/stage designs is the computational tractability.
 It would furthermore be interesting to consider whether results such as~\autoref{theorem:datalikelihood_Bernoulli_RAR} could be extended to construct exact tests for other outcome types collected using a response-adaptive procedure, where a first next direction would be to consider categorical data.
 Most tests considered in this paper used the Wald statistic, and future research could focus on a comparison to other statistics, including randomization tests.
 Other topics in statistical inference such as estimation and providing reliable confidence intervals in response-adaptive designs are also important topics of future research.

 \begin{appendix}